How Important Is Distance in Adoption? What Birth Mothers Need to Know

 Communication in Modern Adoption

-Most infant adoptions today are at least semi-open.
+Most adoptions today are open.
 What does this mean for you?
 That there’s a good possibility you’ll stay in touch with the adoptive parents before and after placement.

 Are you wondering how open your adoption will be?
 This is something that you get to decide.
 You’re in charge of your adoption process.
 With the help of your Adoption Coordinator, you can decide how much communication you want to have with the adoptive parents and what kind of communication you’d like it to be.
-This might look like photo updates emailed to you every few months, or it could mean video chats to catch up.
+Your preferences, whether it’s photo updates emailed to you every few months, or video chats to catch up, are what matter most.
 Some open adoptions also include in-person meet-ups.

-This is where distance comes into play.
+This is where distance in adoption comes into play.
 It can play a role in defining the type of communication you will have with the adoptive family.

 Open Adoption If the Adoptive Family Lives Far Away